-Oats are a healthy diet staple for many good reasons -- they're affordable, endlessly customizable and packed with nutrients like healthy carbs and fiber.
+Oats are a healthy diet staple for many good reasons — they're affordable, endlessly customizable and packed with nutrients like healthy carbs and fiber.
 They're also a great option when you're trying to lose weight, so you should incorporate them into your weight-loss diet at least a few times a week.
-How you serve your oats can have a big impact on their weight-loss benefits, though; stick to flavorings that add nutritional value and promote fat loss, and avoid sugary or fatty toppings that add lots of calories.
+How you serve your oats can have a big impact on the benefits of oats for weight loss though; stick to flavorings that add nutritional value and promote fat loss, and avoid sugary or fatty toppings that add lots of calories.

 Avoid Sugary Instant Oats

 Regardless of which texture of oats or oatmeal you choose — from chewy steel-cut oats to creamier instant oats — buy plain oats without added flavorings.
 Packaged flavored oatmeal is often loaded with sugar, which adds calories without boosting the oats' nutritional value.